-Winter annual legume that grows rapidly This legume can function as a fall seeded biovar trifolii. in cool, moist weather.
-Austrian Winter winter annual legume or as a spring Peas generally survive the winter south seeded cool season annual legume.
-It is an Berseem Clover: of the Kansas/ Oklahoma border, with excellent nitrogen fixer and good forage Can be planted as a fast growing summer for having or grazing. annual legume by itself or with alfalfa to It has vining fine stems increase forage production.
-In Northern up to 12" long.
-It will climates it is best used as a spring seeded generally survive over annual, but can also be planted as a late quality that is good the winter in Kansas with occasional winter summer annual to provide winter cover and for having.
-Little or kill Winter survivability is enhanced when mulch residue.
-Berseem clover is a good N. no regrowth after grazing.
-Seed may be planted with a companion cereal crop, scavenger and is capable of fixing 100-125 planted as deep as 3 inches if necessary and Good for soil health.
-Hairy Vetch seed may pounds of N. Prefers slightly alkaline, loamy should be placed with moist soil above and have dormancies as high as 30%.
-It should and silty soil.
-Can grow 18"-30" tall and has below the seed since germination moisture be destroyed prior to seed formation in any a small taproot system that is 4-6 inches crop rotation that includes winter annual long and does not cause bloat. cereal production such as winter wheat so
+This legume can function as a fall seeded winter annual legume or as a spring seeded cool season annual legume.
+It is an excellent nitrogen fixer and good forage for having or grazing.
+It has vining fine stems up to 12" long.
+It will generally survive over the winter in Kansas with occasional winter kill.
+Winter survivability is enhanced when planted with a companion cereal crop.
+Good for soil health.
+Hairy Vetch seed may have dormancies as high as 30%.
+It should be destroyed prior to seed formation in any crop rotation that includes winter annual cereal production such as winter wheat so Use pea, vetch, lentil inoculants; N-Dure for Cool Season: Rhizobium leguminosarum biovar viceae.
+Medium Red Clover: